ishh-g/JAVA-DSA/README.md

 # jAVA-DSA
-This repo shows my daily progress while solving Leetcode questions of DSA using java
+This repo shows my daily progress while solving questions of DSA using java